RhetTbull/osxphotos/README.md

                                   network or slow disk but could result in losing update state information if the program is interrupted or crashes.
+  --tmpdir DIR                    Specify alternate temporary directory.
+Default
+                                  is system temporary directory. osxphotos needs
+                                  to create a number of temporary files during export.
+In some cases, particularly if the Photos library is on an APFS volume that is not the system volume, osxphotos may run faster if you specify a temporary directory on the same volume as the Photos library.
   --load-config <config file path>
                                   Load options from file as written with --save- config.
 This allows you to save a complex